graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 **Task 2.1: Create `subgraph-dgraph-static` Spoke**

-1. Create the `subgraph-dgraph-static` repository from the `template-subgraph` and clone it.
+1.  **Instantiate the Spoke Repository:** Create a new repository named `subgraph-dgraph-static` from the `graphtastic/template-subgraph` template and clone it locally.
+2. Navigate into the new directory: `cd subgraph-dgraph-static`
-2. Establish the Dgraph data directory structure inside the Spoke: `mkdir -p subgraph-dgraph-static/data/{zero,alpha}`
+3. Establish the Dgraph data directory structure: `mkdir -p ./data/{zero,alpha}`
-3. Create the Dgraph schema at `subgraph-dgraph-static/schema.graphql`.
+4. Create the Dgraph schema at `schema.graphql`.
 This schema includes both Dgraph's `@id` directive for unique key enforcement and the Federation `@key` directive for compatibility with the supergraph.
     ```graphql
     # Dgraph schema for static Star Trek character data
     type Character @key(fields: "id") {